mirage/ocaml-gpt/README.md

   ending_lba:int64 ->
   (Partition.t, string) result
 ```
 This function creates a new GPT partition with the specified parameters.
-It returns a `Partition.t` value wrapped in the Result type, indicating success or failure.
+It returns a `Partition.t` value wrapped in the Result type, indicating success or failure. `name` should be a `utf-16-le` encoded string of length 72 bytes.

 #### Partition.unmarshal
 ```ocaml